 Now a days, it’s hard to live by where real estate is way too expensive.
-Whether you rent an apartment or pay a monthly mortgage, there’s no sense in wasting the square footage you have.
+There is absolutely no need to waste any square inch of your place.
 Sadly, this is what most post people inadvertently do.
 To fully utilise every space in every room of your home, you need to think outside of the box.

 Here are some tips that will lead you into the right direction: